 Majandra gave birth to her second child, a son Louis Augustus Walton, on November 10, 2013.

 In 2015, Majandra was cast in the pilot “Nerd Herd” with James Roday and Melanie Griffith.
 Unfortunately, the pilot was not picked up.

 In June 2016, Majandra revealed that her and Brendan were working on a project together called “Baron + Toluca”.
 A project written by Majandra herself.
-Her and Brendan are still working on this and very determined to make it available for fans.
+Majandra and Brendan are still working on this and very determined to make it available for fans.

 In 2017, Majandra had a small role in Zoe Lister-Jones directorial debut “Band Aid”.